Javier Saviola: Málaga

-In the last hours of the 2012–13 summer transfer window, Saviola agreed on a move to Málaga CF. He played 45 minutes in his first appearance, a 1–0 win at Real Zaragoza on 1 September.
+In the last hours of the 2012–13 summer transfer window, Saviola agreed on a move to Málaga.
+He played 45 minutes in his first appearance, a 1–0 win at Real Zaragoza on 1 September.

-On 15 September 2012, Saviola scored once and provided one assist in a 3−1 home win against Levante UD.
-He continued with his streak the following game, Málaga's first-ever in the Champions League group stage, netting in a 3–0 home win over FC Zenit Saint Petersburg.
+On 15 September 2012, Saviola scored once and provided one assist in a 3−1 home win against Levante.
+He continued with his streak the following game, Málaga's first-ever in the Champions League group stage, netting in a 3–0 home win over Zenit Saint Petersburg.

 Olympiacos

-On 25 July 2013, Saviola signed a two-year contract with Greek champions Olympiacos FC.
-He scored his first goal in the Superleague on 25 August, coming on at half-time and helping his team come from behind to win 2–1 at home to Atromitos F.C.
-On 10 December he netted a brace – and also missed a penalty – in a 3–1 success over R.S.C.
-Anderlecht also at the Karaiskakis Stadium in the group stage's last round, which helped the Piraeus team finish second and qualify at the expense of former side Benfica.
+On 25 July 2013, Saviola signed a two-year contract with Greek champions Olympiacos.
+He scored his first goal in the Superleague on 25 August, coming on at half-time and helping his team come from behind to win 2–1 at home to Atromitos On 10 December, he netted a brace – and also missed a penalty – in a 3–1 success over Anderlecht also at the Karaiskakis Stadium in the group stage's last round, which helped the Piraeus team finish second and qualify at the expense of former side Benfica.

 Verona

-On 2 September 2014, Saviola joined Serie A club Hellas Verona FC.
-He made his official debut on 22 September, starting in a 2–2 home draw against Genoa CFC, and scored his first goal on 2 December, netting the only in a home win over Perugia Calcio for the Coppa Italia.
-His sole goal of the league season came on 25 January 2015, the only one in a home victory over Atalanta BC.
+On 2 September 2014, Saviola joined Serie A club Hellas Verona.
+He made his official debut on 22 September, starting in a 2–2 home draw against Genoa, and scored his first goal on 2 December, netting the only in a home win over Perugia for the Coppa Italia.
+His sole goal of the league season came on 25 January 2015, the only one in a home victory over Atalanta.